How to import assets

 When having to deal with a large amount of assets, the ability to import them is a real time-saver.
 Here are a few things to keep in mind when using the import functionality:

-Though the import function will create asset types, locations and departments, it currently only supports 1 level of location and department, so take this into account when defining your asset organization.
+- Though the import function will create asset types, locations and departments, it currently only supports the import of 1 level of location and department.
+You are able to drag and drop types, locations and departments in order to create hierarchy.

 When importing tickets, you will need to map the columns from your CSV file with ticket's fields.
 One of the fields would be the asset.
 If that field is mapped, during the import the system will look in different asset fields in the order listed below to find the association.
 If a certain field is blank, then it will try the next one: